 Sciatica Treatment: Have You Considered Seeing A Chiropractor?

-If you have suffered or are currently suffering Sciatica, you will understand how frustrating and sometimes incapacitating it can be.
+If you have suffered or are currently experiencing sciatic pain, you will understand how frustrating and sometimes incapacitating it can be.
 Sciatica is a general term used to describe a problem with a large nerve (in fact the largest nerve in the body) that begins in the lower spinal cord; the sciatic nerve.
 The Sciatic nerve travels through the lower back, down each buttock into both legs and finally stops in the feet.
 Painful symptoms of Sciatica can be felt anywhere along the nerve.
 Sciatica rarely begins after one single event but rather slowly develops over time.

 There are a variety of signals that you may require sciatica treatment including having pain that is usually single sided in the buttock or leg, symptoms are typically worse when sitting, pain is felt as sharp, burning or shooting, tingling, numbness or weakness is present, you have difficulty walking or moving your feet.